Here's The Elon Musk Dogecoin Bit On 'SNL' Everyone Is Talking About | Benzinga

 Dogecoin (CRYPTO: DOGE) was not as mentioned as much as some had expected during Tesla Inc (NASDAQ:TSLA) CEO Elon Musk's guest host appearance on "Saturday Night Live" last night.

-But it did come up and is generating some buzz.
+But it did come up and is generating some buzz because Musk admits Dogecoin is "a hustle" at one point.

 What Happened: Musk appeared as Lloyd Ostertag, financial expert, on the "Weekend Update" portion of the show to speak about cryptocurrencies with SNL's Michael Che.